 In April 2015, the FASB issued ASU 2015-03 which simplifies the presentation of debt issuance costs.
 The new guidance requires debt issuance costs related to a recognized debt liability to be presented as a direct deduction from the debt liability on the balance sheet.
-The guidance is effective for fiscal years beginning after December 15, 2015, with early adoption permitted.
+The guidance was effective for fiscal years beginning after December 15, 2015 (our fiscal 2017), with early adoption permitted.
 We elected to early adopt this guidance in our third quarter of fiscal 2016.

 In November 2015, the FASB issued ASU 2015-17 requiring entities with a classified balance sheet to present all deferred tax assets and liabilities as non-current.
-The new guidance is effective for fiscal years beginning after December 15, 2016 with early adoption permitted.
-We elected to early adopt this guidance prospectively effective December 28, 2016, the beginning of our fourth quarter of fiscal 2016.
-Accordingly, all of our deferred tax assets and liabilities have been presented as long-term liabilities on the April 3, 2016 consolidated balance sheet.
+The new guidance is effective for fiscal years beginning after December 15, 2016 (our fiscal 2018), with early adoption permitted.
+We elected to early adopt this guidance prospectively at the beginning of our fourth quarter of fiscal 2016.